 - bone strengthening treatments

-Some people use complementary therapies, such as massage or relaxation therapies in addition to, conventional medical treatments.
+Some people use complementary therapies, such as massage or relaxation therapies, as well as conventional medical treatments.
 Complementary therapies do not claim to treat cancer.
 But, some people may use them to boost their physical or emotional health or to relieve symptoms or side effects.
 Always tell your doctor if you are thinking about using complementary therapies.
 Although many are safe to use alongside conventional treatment, some may not be suitable.

 Clinical trials research new treatments to see if they are more effective than the standard treatments already available.
 This may be testing a new drug, researching different ways of carrying out an operation or a new way of giving treatment.
 They aim to find the treatments that work best and cause the fewest side effects.

 Surgery is one of the main treatments for cancer and can be used for lots of reasons.
-Surgery can be used:
+Surgery can be used to:

-- to restore parts of the body (e.g. breast reconstruction)
+- restore parts of the body (for example breast reconstruction)